HaolinLiu97/Refer-it-in-RGBD/README.md

 <br>PS: sometime the training will be stopped due to some bugs in CUDA10.x (CUDA11 works fine, but it will need pytorch 1.7.1).
 You will need to resume the training manually
 by setting the resume=True in the configuration file, and change the weight entry to be the path of the checkpoint.
 # Testing
-Modify the weight path in /config/test_scanrefer_config.yaml.
+Modify the weight path in /config/test_scanrefer_config.yaml (verse vice for testing for sunrefer dataset).
 Then run the following command to test the model:
 ```angular2
 python main.py --mode test --config ./config/test_scanrefer_config.yaml
 ```
+After the testing, the files that stores the results of each image and description will be saved.
 # Evaluate
 You can further evaluate the result after running the testing and saving the results by running:
 ```angular2